admb-project/admb/docs/install/QuickStartMacOS.md

 3. **Use** ADMB

-   In the **Terminal** window, use the steps below to build and run the simple example.
+   Open **Terminal** window, then use the steps below to build and run the simple example.

    Change to simple example directory.